 Celebrations rocked the teaching fraternity in Murang’a after youthful leadership was injected into the KUPPET.

-During the heavily contested branch election, the team led by Thomas Waweru Kimani swept all positions, defeating the incumbent led by Mburu Mwangi.
+During the heavily contested branch election, the team led by Thomas Kimani Waweru swept all positions, defeating the incumbent led by Mburu Mwangi.

 During the campaign period, the majority of candidates withdrew their candidacies in support of the orator and teacher’s right defender, Saalim Suleiman Mwachizo, for the chairmanship.